Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Results

 \subsection{Optical Interferometer Alignment}

 The third problem consists of aligning an optical intereferometer by optimizing the coordinates of two mirrors so that the intereferometer reflects light without interference \cite{Sorokin2020,maddox2021bayesian}.
 The optical system consist of $16$ different interference patterns, each consisting of a $64\times 64$ image, resulting in an output tensor of shape $16\times64\times64$.
-The objective is to maximize the visibility $V$ that depends on the $16$ different interference patterns.
-The input dimension for this example is $d=4$ consisting of the simulator values.
-The search domain is taken as chosen in \cite{maddox2021bayesian}.
+The simulator implementation is available at \url{https://github.com/dmitrySorokin/interferobotProject}.
+The objective is to maximize the visibility $V$ that depends on the $16$ different interference patterns and defined as follows:

+where $I_t$ is the $t$-th $64\times64$ image output of the model among the $16$ different interference patterns.
+The input dimension for this example is $d_x=4$ consisting of the simulator values.
+The search domain is taken equal to $[-1,1]^4$ as chosen in \cite{maddox2021bayesian}.
 The initial dataset has a total of $15$ points.
-For the RPN-BO method, RPNs learn the vectorial output of dimension $s=65536$, corresponding to the $16$ $64\times 64$ images of the interference patterns.
+For the RPN-BO method, RPNs learn the vectorial output of dimension $d_y=65536$, corresponding to the $16$ $64\times 64$ images of the interference patterns.
+Then the objective function defined as the visibility $V$ (\ref{eq:V}) is evaluated based on these inferred images.

 Figure \ref{fig:optics} shows the optimization results averaged over $5$ independent random runs obtained with the MLP- and DON-based RPN-BO method using the LCB, EI and TS acquisition functions.
 Similarly to the previous examples, The MLP-based RPN-BO displays the highest convergence rate.
 Although the DON-based RPN-BO shows a non-convergence for the first optimization iterations, once the training dataset is large enough ($\sim 50$ points), we observe a steep convergence similar to the convergence obtained with the MLP-based RPN-BO for the first acquired points.
 This can be explained by the more complex architecture of DeepONets compared to MLP, which requires more training points.
 Independently form the neural nets' architecture, the RPN-BO approach always showed a significantly faster convergence compared to the HOGP method which displayed a rather pronounced stagnation for the returned optimal solution.
 Indeed, the RPN-BO simulations always returned optimal objectives that have a visibility close to the physical limit of $1$, while the HOGP optimal solution does not exceed $0.6$.
 The RPN-BO method is also robust with respect to the acquisition function, since for each of the LCB, EI and TS criteria, the MLP-based RPN-BO was always capable of finding an optimum that is close to the physical limit of $1$.